alugowski/quadmat-cpp/gen/README.md

 ### Usage

-`generate_test_problems.py` output is already checked in so you likely won't have to use it unless you modify it to create new tests:

 ```bash
 python3 generate_test_problems.py
 ```

+Unit test output of `generate_test_problems.py` is checked in.

+Only medium tests require running the test generator.
+This is due to the large size of medium test matrices.